Reading Workshop in a First Grade Classroom: Skip and Return

 - How do you incorporate choice into your Reading Workshop?
 Do children self-select books?
 Self-select seats?
 Self-select how they respond to books?

 - Is your physical environment appealing?
 Does it contain elements that draw children to reading?

 - Do children have what they need to read and work independently?

 Does your instruction support your growing and diverse readers?

 Readers need direct and explicit instruction in all areas of reading – from print work to comprehension to goal setting – in order to learn how to be successful readers.
-Reading Workshop is designed to allow for a whole group lesson, focused on one skill, strategy or reading, small group instruction and individual conferencing.
+Reading Workshop is designed to allow for a whole group lesson focused on one skill, strategy, or reading behavior, small group instruction, and individual conferencing.